|

 Blomstrandbreen Glacier has retreated around two kilometres in the last 80 years (compare the photos).

-Click on photos for the full
+Click on photos for the full story from Greenpeace.

-• Greenpeace reports that the glaciers on the island Svalbard off the coast of northern Norway are rapidly disappearing.
+- Greenpeace reports that the glaciers on the island Svalbard off the coast of northern Norway are rapidly disappearing.
 The glaciers in the Kongsfjorden area began an almost continuous retreat around 1900 (see photos at right).

-• Alaska's glaciers are melting twice as fast as they did 40 years ago and are responsible for about nine percent of the rise in global sea level.
+- Alaska's glaciers are melting twice as fast as they did 40 years ago and are responsible for about nine percent of the rise in global sea level.

-• Over the past 30 years, Alaska's average annual temperature has increased four times faster than the average global rise.
+- Over the past 30 years, Alaska's average annual temperature has increased four times faster than the average global rise.

-• Ice covers about 15% less of the Arctic Ocean than it did 20 years ago.
+- Ice covers about 15% less of the Arctic Ocean than it did 20 years ago.

-• In the 1950's, ice on the ice-cap averaged 10 ft.
+- In the 1950's, ice on the ice-cap averaged 10 ft.
 (3 meters) thick.
 Now it averages less than 6 ft.
 (1.8 meters) thick.

-• At the current rate of melting, the Arctic Ocean could be ice-free all summer long in about 50 years.
+- At the current rate of melting, the Arctic Ocean could be ice-free all summer long in about 50 years.

-• In the 1970's, a Russian biologist discovered 200 species of tiny organisms, algae and zooplankton that flourished on the ice floes, the bottoms of icebergs and in the open water.
-By 1970, most of them were gone.
+- In the 1970's, a Russian biologist discovered 200 species of tiny organisms, algae and zooplankton that flourished on the ice floes, the bottoms of

 As the ice disappears, the plankton also disappears.
 The creatures (fish) that depend on the plankton disappear, the creatures that depend on the fish (seals) disappear.
 Some animals depend on the ice for dens, and they disappear.
 Animals that depend on the ice for travel (bears and caribou) also disappear.